KhaosT/ANCS-Mac/README.md

 ANCS-Mac
 ========

+**THIS PROJECT NO LONGER WORKS ON RECENT macOS DUE TO Core Bluetooth CHANGES.**

 A demo based on Apple Notification Center Service to show notifications from iOS on OS X.

 ANCSTest - running on OS X. Will display new notifications from iOS on Notification Center of OS X.